How to Become a Nurse (RN) in 2021 [Complete Guide]

 In this type of role, you can work in a clinic, hospital or outpatient care center.
-On average, a pediatric nurse will earn approximately $71,000/year.
-Your specific salary will depend on years of experience, location and the facility you are employed by.
+On average, a pediatric nurse will earn approximately $73,000/year.
+Your specific salary will depend on years of experience, location and the facility you work at.

 Requirements Needed for Neonatal Nurses

-Neonatal nurses are required to have an associate’s or bachelor’s degree in nursing and successfully pass your NCLEX exam.
-You will also need to obtain a license to work in your desired state.
+Neonatal nurses need an associate’s or bachelor’s degree in nursing.
+They also need to pass the NCLEX exam.
+The next step is to obtain a license to work in your desired state.
 If you choose to do so you can receive a Neonatal Nursing Certification from the NCC to further your education in your specialty.

 Responsibilities of Neonatal Nurses

 There are three different levels of nurseries that neonatal nurses can work in.
-Level one is designated for healthy newborns, level two is for babies that require supplemental oxygen and/or care and level three is also known as the neonatal intensive care unit.
-You will find NICU nurseries at larger hospitals which are specifically for newborns that are premature.
-In general, neonatal nurses are responsible for using specialized equipment, such as incubators and ventilators.
-You would also be in charge of administering proper medication doses, performing tests and developing the patient’s care plan.
+Level one is for healthy newborns.
+Level two is for babies that require supplemental oxygen and/or care.
+Finally level three is known as the neonatal intensive care unit.
+You will find NICU nurseries at larger hospitals which are designed for newborns that are premature.
+Neonatal nurses are responsible for using specialized equipment, such as incubators and ventilators.
+You would also be in charge of administering proper medication doses, performing tests and developing patient’s care plan.

 Average Salary for Neonatal Nurses

-On average, a neonatal nurse can expect to earn approximately $71,000/year.
-Although, keep in mind that your salary will vary depending on your region, experience and hospital you are employed with.
+On average, a neonatal nurse can expect to earn approximately $99,000/year.
+Keep in mind that your salary will vary depending on your region, experience and hospital you work at.

 Requirements Needed for Flight Nurses

-Flight nurses are required to have an associate’s or bachelor’s degree and must pass the NCLEX exam in order to obtain state licensure.
+Flight nurses need to have an associate’s or bachelor’s degree.
+They also must pass the NCLEX exam in order to obtain state licensure.
 Most employers will require some experience in the emergency room or critical care unit before hiring you as a flight nurse.
-There may also be additional certifications needed to move forward in this specialty.
+There may also be extra certifications needed to move forward in this specialty.

 Responsibilities of Flight Nurses

-Flight nurses are responsible for providing care to patients that need to be transported via helicopter.
-You need to assess the injuries or medical issues and develop a treatment plan in order to get the patient to the hospital safely.
+Flight nurses provide care to patients that need to be transported via helicopter.
+They assess the injuries or medical issues and develop a treatment plan in order to get the patient to the hospital safely.
 This type of nursing is definitely geared towards the adrenaline junky.
-Often times you and your team are responding to traumatic situations, which require swift medical treatment.
+Often times you and your team are responding to traumatic situations.
+These require swift medical treatment.

-On average a flight nurse can expect to earn approximately $68,000/year.
-Your specific salary will depend on years of experience, location and the facility you are employed by.
+On average a flight nurse can expect to earn approximately $87,000/year.
+Your specific salary will depend on years of experience, location and the facility you work at.

 Requirements Needed for Psychiatric Nurses

-In order to find a job as a psych RN, you will need to have an associate’s or bachelor’s degree in nursing and successfully pass your NCLEX exam.
-It is also required that you have a license to work in your desired state.
+To find a job as a psych RN, you will need to have an associate’s or bachelor’s degree in nursing.
+You will also have to pass your NCLEX exam.
+It is required that you have a license to work in your desired state.

 Responsibilities of Psychiatric Nurses

-As for job responsibilities, psych RNs help patients cope with their current state, as well as assist in developing proper coping mechanisms.
-This is a very delicate time for a patient, so providing emotional support while maintaining a safe and effective treatment plan is vital for patient success.
+As for job responsibilities, psych RNs help patients cope with their current state.
+They also assist in developing proper coping mechanisms.
+This is a very delicate time for a patient.
+Providing emotional support while maintaining a safe and effective treatment plan is vital for patient success.

 Average Salary for Psychiatric Nurses

-In the United States, a psychiatric RN can anticipate to earn on average $71,000/year.
+In the United States, a psychiatric RN can anticipate to earn on average $79,000/year.
 Your specific salary will depend on years of experience, location and the facility you are employed by.

 Requirements Needed for School Nurses

-A school nurse is required to have an associate’s degree or bachelor’s degree in nursing; however, most nurses will pursue their MSN degree to stay competitive in the marketplace.
+A school nurse needs an associate’s degree or bachelor’s degree in nursing.
+However, most nurses will pursue their MSN degree to stay competitive in the marketplace.
 It is also required that you pass your NCLEX exam and obtain a license to practice in your desired state.
 School nurses will often receive the National Certified School Nurse credential through the National Board for Certification of School Nurses.

 Responsibilities of School Nurses

 A school nurse plays a vital role in a child’s educational experience.
-A school nurse is responsible for medication administration, health-related education for students and staff, monitoring immunizations, structuring the school environment to ensure safety and potentially playing a role in anti-bullying/school violence campaigns.
+A school nurse is responsible for medication administration, health-related education for students and staff, monitoring immunizations and structuring the school environment to ensure safety.
+School nurses potentially play a role in anti-bullying/school violence campaigns.
 The role of a school nurse will vary depending on the district.

-On average, a school nurse will make approximately $46,000/year.
+On average, a school nurse will make approximately $60,000/year.
 Please note that your specific salary will vary based on years of experience, certifications, and the city and state in which you work.

 Requirements Needed for Virtual Nurses

-This specialty of nursing requires either an associate’s or bachelor’s degree in nursing followed by passing the NCLEX exam and then applying for state licensure.
+This specialty of nursing requires either an associate’s or bachelor’s degree in nursing.
+They must also pass the NCLEX exam and then apply for state licensure.
 If you are looking for further certification, virtual care nurses may decide to receive their ambulatory care nurse certification from the American Academy of Ambulatory Care Nursing.
-There is a specific test section focusing on telephone triage, which would greatly advance your knowledge base.
+There is a specific test that focuses on telephone triage.
+This would greatly advance your knowledge base.

 Responsibilities of Virtual Nurses

-Virtual nurses do not have direct physical contact with patients, but that doesn’t mean the position is any less demanding.
-Typically, these nurses consult patients over the phone or through a video chat platform to assess the severity of symptoms and give medical advice.
-Time is of the essence in these situations, as the nurse must recommend a plan of attack based on the patient’s ailments.
+Virtual nurses do not have direct physical contact with patients.
+That doesn’t mean the position is any less demanding. these nurses consult patients over the phone or through a video chat platform to assess the severity of symptoms and give medical advice.
+Time is of the essence in these situations.
+The nurse must recommend a plan of attack based on the patient’s ailments.
 Virtual care nurses have the ability to work in a wide variety of settings; which include hospitals, clinics or their own home.

 Average Salary for Virtual Nurses

-On average, virtual nurses can expect to earn approximately $70,000/year.
+On average, virtual nurses can expect to earn approximately $60,000/year.
 Keep in mind, your annual salary is dependent on your experience, location and where you are employed.

 Requirements Needed for Nurse Midwives